tianlan-edu/tianlan-edu.github.io/_pages/about.md

 Research Interests
 ======
-Hydrological modelling and parameters optimization, hydrological change detection and attribution research, information mining of hydrological data, and the application of deep learning algorithms in hydrological modelling.
+Hydrological modelling and parameters optimization; hydrological change detection and attribution research; hydrological statistics; information mining of hydrological data; and the application of deep learning algorithms in hydrological modelling.

 Research
 ======